drozhzhin-n-e/ngx-pinch-zoom/README.md

 ## Author services

-Are you interested in a library but lacks features?
+Are you interested in this library but lacks features?
 Write to the author, he can do it for you.

 ## Sponsors